macacanigra-pl/the-mnl-website/docs/user-guide/type-suggestion.md

 ![type-suggestion](./assets/images/type_suggestion_3.png){title="The partially completed block"}

 /// caption
-The partially completed block
+Fig. 2: The partially completed block
 ///

 <div class="annotate" markdown>

-The user can check whether the input block complies with the typing rule on the completed block.
+When the block is complete, user can check whether the input block complies with the typing rule.
 For example, the completed block below, the input block attached to the otherwise input, does not comply with the typing rule.
 The typing rule required the block with the green color (2), but found the block with the yellow color (3).

 </div>